operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 An example POC that takes an existing validator and outputs `ManifestResult` can be found at [validator-poc][validator-poc1]

-Another example of a migration can be find at [ocp-olm-catalog-validator][camila-poc].
-This particular example does NOT yet output `ManifestResult` format.
+Another pair of examples of a migration can be found at [ocp-olm-catalog-validator][ocp-olm-catalog-valdator] and at [the k8s-bundle-validator][k8s-bundle-validator].
+These particular examples do NOT yet output `ManifestResult` format.

 #### CLI